AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Team assignments are not saved**

 When a user assigns a team to a work item in Workfront, the team assignment is not saved, and the team is not notified of the work.

+#### Requests

+**Permissions not inherited when creating a request**

+When a user creates a request, that request does not inherit permissions.
+This means that users may not be able to access the request.

 #### Schedules